 Now that you have finished your submission, you have completed your thesis/dissertation requirements.
 If not, contact your program immediately.
-Theses and dissertations are released to the University Libraries approximately one week after your degree is awarded depending on your embargo status.
+Theses and dissertations are released to the University Libraries after your degree is awarded depending on your embargo status.
 If you choose a restricted embargo your work will be on hold for two years.

-Submitting Your Work and Embargo Statuses
+Embargo Statuses